David Marshall (Singaporean politician): Management of strikes and riots

 Marshall's management of the Hock Lee riots and the Chinese school sit-ins were met with criticism; letters were sent to The Straits Times detailing his incompetence as chief minister.
-In the weeks following the quelling of the Hock Lee riots, many expected Marshall and his government to exercise punishments on those involved, but many considered their responses to be small.
+In the weeks following the quelling of the Hock Lee riots, many expected Marshall and his government to exercise punishments on those involved, but their responses were considered to be small.
 During that period, the governor and chief secretary had urged him to send in troops, but Marshall withheld as he did not believe in police action.
 Furthermore, in the Chinese school sit-ins, Marshall was seen to have "meekly obeyed" to the Chinese students, despite calls of action to be taken on them such as deportation.
-The British had actually wanted Marshall to use local military to ease the situation, but eventually understood that military force would have painted a bad look on the LF government, and they helped by restraining the police force from acting against Marshall's plans.
-Chinese-language newspapers such as Nanyang Siang Pau and Sin Chew Jit Poh also frowned upon police use as they supported the Chinese rioters, while also being supporters of Marshall's government, which was another reason why they refrained from police use to maintain their support from the Chinese community.
+The British wanted to use local military to ease the situation, but eventually agreed that military force would have tarnished the LF government's reputation, and instead helped to restrain the police force from acting against Marshall's plans.
+Chinese-language newspapers such as Nanyang Siang Pau and Sin Chew Jit Poh also frowned upon police use as supporters of the rioters, and this move maintained their support towards Marshall's government.

-As more strikes broke out across Singapore, with the main unionists being Devan Nair, Lim, and Sandrasegaran Woodhull, Marshall met with them in his office to discuss and prevent a planned general strike on 13 June.
-Although the meeting was described as cooperative by the unionists, on 11 June Marshall's government arrested five unionists (Note: The five unionists were Fong Swee Suan, secretary of the SBWU; Ng Hock Guan, vice-president of the SBWU; Chia Phow Chew, Singapore Traction Company and S.T.C.
+As more strikes broke out across Singapore, with the main unionists being Devan Nair, Lim, and S. Woodhull, Marshall met with them to discuss and prevent a planned general strike on 13 June.
+Although the meeting was described as cooperative by the unionists, on 11 June the government arrested five unionists (Note: The five unionists were Fong Swee Suan, secretary of the SBWU; Ng Hock Guan, vice-president of the SBWU; Chia Phow Chew, Singapore Traction Company and S.T.C.
 Employee's Union member; Loh Wah Lim, general affairs officer of the Malayan Textile Mill Workers' Union; and Chen Yang Cheng, teacher at The Chinese High School.) under the Emergency Regulations for being involved in the planning of the general strike.
-This was met with aggression from the unions, but when 13 June arrived, only an eighth of the planned workers went on strike.
+This was met with aggression from the unions, but on 13 June, only an eighth of the planned workers went on strike.
 On 5 July, Marshall held a final meeting with the unions, where they outlined the issues they faced.
-This meeting was successful, as both Marshall and the unions reached an agreement over the final disputed points, officially ending the strikes after 66 days.
+This meeting was successful, as both Marshall and the unions reached an agreement over the final disputed points.
 Following the conclusion of the strikes, Nicoll and The Straits Times both stated that the "unconditional surrender" of the Marshall government led to the strikers fulfilling all of their requests.
 Conversely, Marshall's government's actions were praised by both Chinese-language and Malay-language newspapers.